aryashubhanshu/aryashubhanshu/README.md

   <a href="https://thisisshubh.online" title="Shubhanshu Arya's Portfolio Website">
     <img src="https://github.com/user-attachments/assets/92efe6d7-299a-4d99-ba17-5c751a708ec4?w=1600&h=840&fit=crop&crop=entropy&auto=compress,format&format=webp" alt="Shubhanshu's Portfolio" width="250px" />
   </a>
   <br/> Let's get to the point where I began now.
-Let me just say that a year ago, I was also afraid of GitHub, open source, and contributions.
-They were quite a heavy and horrifying name for me.
+Let me just say that a year ago, I was also afraid of GitHub, open source, and contributions. <br/>They were quite a heavy and horrifying name for me.
 I'll be honest.
 I started to have swags....
 </p>
 <br />